Upper Bavaria: Economy

-The Gross domestic product (GDP) of the region was 273.7 billion € in 2018, accounting for 8.2% of German economic output.
-GDP per capita adjusted for purchasing power was 53,900 € or 179% of the EU27 average in the same year.
+The gross domestic product (GDP) of the region was €273.7 billion in 2018, accounting for 8.2% of German economic output.
+GDP per capita adjusted for purchasing power was €53,900 or 179% of the EU27 average in the same year.
 The GDP per employee was 134% of the EU average.
 This makes Upper Bavaria one of the richest regions in Europe.

+The region is served by Munich Airport which is also Germany's second-busiest airport after Frankfurt Airport and the eleventh-busiest in Europe, handling 41.6 million passengers in 2024.
+The airport had been ranked as the 39th-busiest airport worldwide that year.

 History

 The duchy of Upper Bavaria was created for the first time with the First Bavarian partition in 1255 under duke Louis II, but there was no exact correlation between this duchy and the current territory.
 After the reunification in 1340 Bavaria was divided again in 1349, and in 1392 the duchies Bavaria-Munich and Bavaria-Ingolstadt were created in Upper Bavaria.
 In 1505 Bavaria was permanently reunited.
 For administrative purposes, Bavaria was split into Rentämter (plural of Rentamt).
 Upper Bavaria consisted of the Rentamt Munich and Rentamt Burghausen.

 After the founding of the Kingdom of Bavaria the state was totally reorganised and, in 1808, divided into 15 administrative districts (Regierungsbezirke (singular Regierungsbezirk)), in Bavaria called (Kreise (singular Kreis)).
 They were created in the fashion of the French departements, quite even in size and population, and named after their main rivers.
 In the following years, due to territorial changes (e. g. loss of Tyrol, addition of the Palatinate), the number of districts was reduced to 8.
 One of these was the Isarkreis (Isar District).
 In 1837 king Ludwig I of Bavaria renamed the Kreise after historical names, and tribes.
 This also involved border changes or territorial swaps.
 Thus, the Isarkreis changed to Upper Bavaria.

 Instead of a Rentamt-style mere administrational unit, the newly created districts became predecessors of modern regional self-government, building a political and administrational link in-between the Bavarian state as a whole and the local authorities.